top of page

 I wanted to visit some other coffee shop near to Nam Heong along the same street.
 I thought I would have alternatives if some of them were closed on Monday, but it turned out that all of them were closed except Nam Heong, which closed on Tuesdays.

-So, I was at Nam Heong again but it was crowded since everyone had only one choice.
+So, I was at Nam Heong again and it was crowded since everyone had only one choice.
 As I was solo, it was easy for me to join a table.
 After securing a seat, I ordered prawn mee and hot white coffee this time.
 The prawn mee, or Penang Hokkien mee, was still as nice and also the rich creamy texture of hot white coffee.

 It was not a heavy breakfast, so I got an egg tart and chicken char siew bao (鸡肉烧包) from Nam Heong’s dim sum stall.
 Many Singaporeans and Malaysians came to Ipoh for their egg tarts, so it was must-try.
 The custard was thick, creamy and not too sweet.

 After strolling for a short while in the old town, I jumped into Baby Coco to get out of the morning heat.
 The little shop served coconut shakes.
 I got a Coconut Avocado shake with coconut juice, coconut ice cream and avocado with no sugar and water added.
-I hide in the shop till it was time for lunch.
+I hid in the shop till it was time for lunch.

 I went to Restoran Thean Chun, which was not very crowded, and ordered their tricycle chicken & prawn koay teow (鸡丝虾沙河粉), added-on a plate of stir-fried bean sprouts for RM2 and iced kopi-o.
-I was asked to try a fish otak-otak, wrapped in lotus leaf instead of palm leaf, for RM8.
+I was asked to try a homemade fish otak-otak, wrapped in lotus leaf instead of palm leaf, for RM8.
 It was a little pricey but the taste was good with some spice leaves mixed in with the not-too-spicy chunky fish paste.

 After the meal, I pushed it further with one egg custard.
 It was the traditional dessert of Ipoh before any others came along.
 The ultra-soft egg pudding, topped with mild-sweet syrup was a great enjoyment.

 I combed the old town for street arts the day before, so I sort-of combed the town again for historical buildings — both colonial-style and Chinese mansions.
 But I was not really into architectures, mainly taking photos to kill time.
+Ipoh Train Station had a colonial-style structure too.

 I was in the room till 4pm and decided to visit a cafe called Flufff to try its specialty soufflé.
 The cafe was located on the second floor, above another cafe named Chloe,co.